 B.A., Speech and Hearing Sciences, Highest Distinction, Indiana University

 Dr. Storkel teaches courses related to language structure, processing, development and disorders at the undergraduate and graduate level.
 She also has lead several doctoral seminars related to professional development and grant writing.
-In terms of student mentoring, Dr. Storkel has mentored 1 post-doctoral fellow, 10 doctoral students as a primary mentor, 7 doctoral students as a secondary research mentor, 2 SLPD students as a primary mentor, 26 MA student research projects, and 35 undergraduate research projects.
+In terms of student mentoring, Dr. Storkel has mentored 1 post-doctoral fellow, 13 doctoral students as a primary mentor or co-mentor, 8 doctoral students as a secondary research mentor, 2 SLPD students as a primary mentor, 26 MA student research projects, and 41 undergraduate research projects.
 In addition, Dr. Storkel has served as a sponsor or co-sponsor on two NIDCD F31 Predoctoral Fellowships (F31DC006749, PI J.R.
 Hoover; F31DC006749, PI T.P.
 Hogan) and is currently a co-director (with Dr. Mabel Rice) on the Training Researchers in Language Impairments training grant (T32DC000052).
 She has received 5 university awards for excellence in teaching and/or student mentoring and has published several local and national articles on teaching and training issues.

 - Language science

 - Phonological disorders

 Dr. Storkel’s research program focuses on understanding how typically developing children learn words so rapidly whereas children with language disorders struggle to learn words.
 Her completed research (K23DC004781, R03DC008095, R01DC008095) has provided evidence that certain words are easier to learn than others.
 Moreover, which words are easier to learn depends on the time point when learning is sampled (i.e., immediate learning during training versus retention following a gap in training) as well as the language skills of the child (R03DC008095, R01DC008095).
 Dr. Storkel’s ongoing research (R01DC012824) attempts to translate what is known about the nature of word learning deficits in children with language disorders into an effective treatment.
 You can learn more about her research at her Word and Sound Learning laboratory website http://wordlearning.ku.edu/, including her currently funded project Kindergarten Children Acquiring Words through Storybook Reading (KAW Story).